 The Maine Coon is one of the biggest breeds of domestic cat.
 Also known as American Longhair, Maine Shag or Snowshoe Cat, it is one of the oldest natural breeds of cat in North America and is native to the state of Maine, hence the name.

-The long, flowing coat will need grooming at least once a week to keep it looking in good condition
+When it comes to grooming, the breed’s long, flowing coat will need grooming at least once a week to remove any loose hair and keep it healthy, clean and in good condition.